-4.2.4 RESULT COMPARTMENTS
+4.2.4 RESULT COMPARTMENTS OF INTEREST

-Public Edition) to be considered when retrieving and visualizing the results in this client.
+The last section of the Settings panel requires selecting the compartments wanted as output, whose data will be shown in the Visualization Window and will be available for local download.
+The user can select one or more compartments (at most 5 for the Public Edition) to be considered when retrieving and visualizing the results in this client.
 Depending on this selection, upon simulation completion, the user will be able to visualize the results for all or a subset of the compartments selected here.